 Andrew Gardner – Chair of Governors

-Andrew has been a Parent Governor at Mill Water since September 2014.
-He has a son in the senior half of the school.
+Andrew was a Parent Governor from September 2014 until July 2019.
+He has since been co-opted onto the board and currently serves as the Chair of Governors.
 Andrew has demonstrated his commitment to improving outcomes for all pupils over his time as a Governor.
 Having originally studied engineering, he is now involved in business; developing, marketing and selling medical products worldwide.

-Andrew has a smallholding that he runs, helped by his son in the school, breeding sheep and keeping chickens.
+Andrew has a smallholding that he runs, helped by his son, who was a pupil at the school, breeding sheep and keeping chickens.